Marconiusiii/OhCraps/README.md

 After choosing a Game Mode, a bankroll prompt will appear.
 Enter a numeric value to start.

+At any betting prompt, you can type `bb` to reopen the bankroll add-on flow and pull more money from the ATM without waiting to run out.

 ### Coming Out Roll

 You've established your bankroll and are now ready to start betting.
 You have a few options for the very first roll, and all options are accessed by typing the bet code at the prompt and hitting Enter.